williamouyang/okta.github.io/_source/docs/guides/scim_developer_program.md

 Please coordinate via <developers@okta.com>.

-## Five: Publish to Okta Application Network
+## Publish to Okta Application Network

 In order for an app to be published in the Okta Application Network, it must meet the following criteria: